Get us in your inbox

 • price 2 of 4

-This two-story emporium by restaurateur George Chen is a sprawling marketplace of Chinese food, drink, and craft.
+This two-story emporium by restaurateur and renowned chef George Chen is a sprawling Chinese food, drink and craft marketplace.
 The ground floor contains a market-style restaurant and bar, a tea cafe, and a retail space selling spices, teas, Chinese condiments, produce, and cookware.
-Upstairs, you’ll find Eight Tables, Chen’s upscale, reservation-only restaurant with a $225 tasting menu, and Cold Drinks, a sleek bar specializing in scotch.
+Upstairs, you’ll find Eight Tables, Chen’s upscale, reservation-only restaurant with a $150 five-course tasting menu or $250 eight-course tasting menu (plus a $150 optional wine pairing).

 Advertising